sorens/northatlantic86/docs/north_atlantic_86_manual.md

 ---------------
 Land combat may occur whenever both Soviet and NATO infantry are present on Iceland or Faroes.
 Land combat must be planned at the end of the previous movement phase.

-A. Land attack procedure is as follows: (1) defender forces open fire conflicting casualties on the attacker, (2) surviving attacker forces inflict casualties on the defender.
+A. Land attack procedure is as follows:

+    (1) defender forces open fire conflicting casualties on the attacker (2) surviving attacker forces inflict casualties on the defender

-B. As a general rule, the greater the attack level (1-5), the greater the casualties on both sides.
+B. As a general rule, the greater the attack level (`1-5`), the greater the casualties on both sides.
 Attacks made without adequate supplies will suffer doubled casualties.
 Defensive fire from an unsupplied force will be half as effective.

 C. The ultimate objective of land combat is to capture or defend the airfield and harbor facilities on Iceland or Faroes.
 If the Total Combat Strength (TCS) of the attacker is greater than the TCS of the defender, the airfield/ harbor may be captured.
 The attacker TCS is computed as (INF COMPANIES + GROUND SUPPORT POINTS) x RANDOM NUMBER.
 The defender is computed as INF COMPANIES + GROUND SUPPORT POINTS.

 D. It is possible that an airfield will be suppressed for one turn following an intense enemy assault.
 The message AIRFIELD UNDER HEAVY FIRE will signal the airfield's suppression.
 Air operations will not be allowed during the turn following the suppression message.

 8.7 Ground Support and Bombardment
 ----------------------------------